Saraswata kingdom

-References in Mahabharata
+Mahabharata

 The regions called Saraswata on the banks of Saraswati River are mentioned at (3:83, 84).

 Saraswata kings

 Saraswata kings are mentioned as performing a sacrifice (3:129) at Plakshavatarana, a place on the banks of the Sarasvati at its origin from the Himalayas.
 This place is to the north of Kurukshetra in Haryana.
 The Saraswata sacrifice is mentioned again at (3:90) as being performed at Plakshavatarana.
 King Yayati had also constructed many sacrificial fire-altars here.

 According to Adi parva of Mahabharata (1.90.25-26), it is mentioned that "King Matinara performed yagya (sacrifice) in Fire altars at the bank of sarasvati river".
 Kalibangan is a town located on the left or southern banks of the Ghaggar (Ghaggar-Hakra River), identified with the Sarasvati river.
 At Kalibangan fire Vedi (altar)s have been discovered similar to those found at Lothal.
 This lonely structure may perhaps have been used for ritual purposes.